Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Summary}

-In this section, we aim at briefly summarizing a key aspect of the methods: \begin{itemize} \item Most of the reviewed contributions rely on the (V)AE or on the CL frameworks.
-AE and CL are essential elements for SRL in DRL by providing the foundation for learning different latent MDP models.
-MDP models that, when used alone, are prone to representation collapsing. \item Non-SRL objectives that we named in the table "other objectives" are often included when learning the representations, especially in an online fashion.
-These objectives are often the DRL algorithms objectives, such as minimization of the TD error or maximization of the reward. \item In contrast, despite being often done in practice, the policy objective was empirically proven to be detrimental to the learning of the state representation \cite{yarats2021improving}. \item One could also think of combining many different methods to obtain the best representation, e.g. in \cite{de2018integrating}.
+In this section, we aim to summarize a key aspect of each methods briefly: \begin{itemize} \item Most of the reviewed contributions rely on the \acrshort{ae} or on the \acrshort{cl} frameworks. \acrshort{ae}s and \acrshort{cl} are essential elements for \acrshort{srl} in \acrshort{drl} by providing the foundation for learning informative latent state variables and, consequently, the different latent \acrshort{mdp} models. \acrshort{mdp} models, which are prone to representation collapse when used alone. \item The non-\acrshort{srl} objectives that we named as "Other Objectives" in the tables are often included when learning the representations.
+These loss function are often the \acrshort{drl} algorithms objectives, such as minimization of the temportal-difference error or maximization of the reward.
+Despite being done in practice often, the policy objective was empirically proven to be detrimental to the learning of the state representation \cite{yarats2021improving}. \item One could also combine many methods to obtain the best representation, e.g., in \cite{de2018integrating}.
 However, training the encoder using multiple loss functions needs additional care in balancing the different terms.
-An unbalanced total loss may cancel some of the gradients of single losses. \end{itemize}
+An unbalanced total loss may cancel some of the gradients of single losses and hinder the learning of the task-relevant features. \end{itemize}

-In Table \ref{tab:contribution-methods-modelfree}, we summarize the contribution presented in this section and we highlight the methods from Section \nameref{sec:OverviewMethods} that each contribution employs.
+In Table \ref{tab:contribution-methods-modelfree}, we summarize the works presented in this section and we highlight the methods employed by each work.